 8. Company-Sponsored Cookouts

-From small tokens of appreciation to larger incentives.
-Offering cookouts is one way to show recognition for the hard work of drivers and let them know that their efforts are appreciated, even in difficult times.
+Cookouts are one way to show recognition for the hard work of drivers and let them know that their efforts are appreciated, even in difficult times.
 This gesture can help to boost morale and create a sense of camaraderie among the team.

 9. Company Sponsored Apparel or personal protective equipment